vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 4,608-configuration comparison produces identical bytes for all 9,216 SF2/DLS
 outputs, including instrument and region modulation together.

+### Remove the repeat-state forwarding layer

+`RepeatCounter` now operates directly on the VM's map of remaining plays.
+Remove the private `RepeatState` wrapper and impossible null-state checks: counters can only be constructed by `VmApi` with an existing map.
+Preserve the public counter operations and map snapshots used for finite-repeat loop detection.
+This removes one class and 31 production lines.

+The full build and all 17 CTest targets pass without compiler warnings.
+Existing VM coverage exercises finite repeats, nested calls and repeats, counter reuse, repeat breaks, loop candidates, and section transitions.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,